-Under this successor, the United States has sought to distance itself from the global community, a tactic unlikely to create positive results, the former president argued.
+Under this successor, the United States has sought to distance itself from globalisation and open borders.

 “Whether it is Brexit in the UK, the political upheavals that have happened in the United States, or some of the surge in populism in continental Europe, all of those are not just reactions to economic changes but also a reaction to people feeling that their status is being eroded or the assumption of what their country is being undermined,” he said.